 DO – Allow them to face their emotions

 Let your child know it is alright to be angry.
 There are situations in life that will cause all of us to feel anger, sadness, frustration and distress.
-There are appropriate times to feel angry, for example if someone does something wrong against you, or if others has done something to hurt you.
+There are appropriate times to feel angry, for example, if someone does something wrong against you, or if others have done something to hurt you.
 Let your child know that feeling angry and talking about such negative feelings is okay.

 DO – Identify their feelings

 Help the child to be aware of their feelings.
 Differentiate between feelings and behaviour, and help them identify the emotion.
 “You are kicking your things all over.
 Are you upset about something?”